-Upon retirement from the City of Goldsboro, the employee shall receive a retirement plaque and a gift from the City based on the employee's total years of service with the City of Goldsboro according to the schedule below.
+Upon retirement from the City of Goldsboro, the employee shall receive a retirement plaque and a monetary gift from the City based on the employee's total years of service with the City of Goldsboro according to the schedule below.
 Additionally, the employee will receive a Resolution of Appreciation from the City Council and be recognized at a Council meeting.

-A luncheon, dinner or reception (decided on by retiring employee), with or without family members present, may be hosted by the department unless employee does not desire a function.
-The employee must be eligible to receive either full, reduced or disability retirement benefits from the North Carolina Local Governmental Employees' Retirement System in order to receive a retirement gift.
+A retirement event (luncheon, dinner or reception) decided on by retiring employee, with or without family members present, may be hosted by the department unless employee does not desire a function.
+The employee must be eligible to receive either full, reduced or disability retirement benefits from the North Carolina Local Governmental Employees' Retirement System in order to receive a momentary gift.

-The retiring employee may receive a memento gift (i.e. watch, mantle clock, gift certificate, etc.) or a cash gift card with the value listed below.
-Employee declination of luncheon, dinner or reception does not change the value of the gift.
+The retiring employee will receive a check with the gift value listed below that corresponds to the years of service at the time of retirement.
+Employee declination of luncheon, dinner or reception event does not change the value of the gift.